-Why Teens Cut — And Possible Reasons Why It’s More Prevalent In Girls
+Why Teens Cut — And Possible Reasons Why It’s More Prevalent in Girls

-When you couple managing intense emotions and puberty, it can be a lot to handle for teen girls, especially if they are very sensitive or find it hard to manage emotional distress.
-The Orchid and the Dandelion: Why Some Children Struggle and How All Can Thrive by Dr. Thomas Boyce, an emeritus professor of pediatrics and psychiatry at the University of California, San Francisco, is a book Camomile often recommends to parents raising teenage girls who fall into this category.
-She summarizes one of the book’s main points:
+When you couple managing intense emotions and puberty, it can be a lot to handle for teen girls, especially if they’re very sensitive or find it hard to manage emotional distress.
+“The Orchid and the Dandelion: Why Some Children Struggle and How All Can Thrive” by Dr. W. Thomas Boyce, an emeritus professor of pediatrics and psychiatry at the University of California, San Francisco, is a book Camomile often recommends to parents raising teenage girls who fall into this category.
+She summarized one of the book’s main points:

-“Teenage girls [who are] ‘orchids’ are even more emotionally fragile than other girls their age.
+“Teenage girls who are ‘orchids’ are even more emotionally fragile than other girls their age.
 Cutters would say that this is their way to ‘release the pain.’”

-The Signs of Self-Injury
+The signs of self-injury

 There are signs of cutting for which to watch.
-Pay attention to if they’re consistently covering up certain parts of their body, such as with a long-sleeved shirt, if they develop a fascination with self-injury, if you spot injuries or similar marks on their skin, or if they’re self-isolating more than usual.
+Pay attention to if your teen is consistently covering up certain parts of their body, such as with a long-sleeved shirt, if they develop a fascination with self-injury, if you spot injuries or similar marks on their skin, or if they’re self-isolating more than usual.
 Events and mental health issues that can trigger self-injury include anxiety, stress, depression, and rejection.

-What to Do When You See Signs of Self-Harm While Raising a Teenage Girl
+What To Do When You See Signs of Self-Harm While Raising a Teenage Girl

-“Seeing cuts on your child or a child refusing to show you cuts are a sign that help is needed,” Camomile says.
+“Seeing cuts on your child or a child refusing to show you cuts are a sign that help is needed,” Camomile said.
 However, some teens will show off their scars or cuts, which should also be seen as a cry for help.

-If your teenage daughter is intentionally harming herself, know that you are not alone, and it’s important that they don’t feel that way either.
+If your teenage daughter is intentionally harming herself, know that you’re not alone, and it’s important that they don’t feel that way either.
 You can find help from a mental health professional.

 Ideal responses include: